How to Get Started with Real Estate Investing for Beginners

 Step 3: Choose a Real Estate Investing Strategy

 Single-family homes aren’t the only way for individual investors to get into real estate investing.
-Based on your income and time goals, you can choose a strategy that’s right for you.
+Based on your income and time goals, choose a strategy that’s right for you.

 Real estate crowdfunding is the most passive way to invest in real estate and a great way to start if you don’t have a lot of capital.
 Instead of asking one investor to lend a lot of money, crowdfunding allows large developers to raise capital through lots of smaller individual investments.